-Users made sure to explain the nature of their problem publicly.
+Users made sure to explain the nature of their problem on the Microsoft Answers forum:

 When I try to burn an audio CD, I get the error message “Windows Media Player cannot burn to the disc because the drive is in use.
 Wait a few minutes for other burning tasks to complete and then try again”.
 There is no other burning application running and this issue has only started since I upgraded…

 After extensive research, we managed to come up with a few solutions that can help you fix this issue, and we’re presenting them to you in order from the simplest one to the most complex one.
 Be sure to follow our instructions carefully in order to avoid any future problems.

 Why Windows Media Player won’t burn a CD?

 - Press the Windows logo key + R on your keyboard > type devmgmt.msc in the Run box and hit enter to open the Device Manager.